-.This work is also suitable for precise semantic correlation to future versions of Dimensions of Autonomous Decision-making (DADM).
+This work is also suitable for precise semantic correlation to future versions of Dimensions of Autonomous Decision-making (DADM).
 Figure 2 shows initial excerpts from our example implementation, with addition of further risk elements, abbreviations and cross-references proceeding carefully.